Running bounce: Origins and evolution

 Another early mention of such a rule comes from the Christchurch Football Club in New Zealand, which drafted its own rules in 1863 (prior to adopting rugby).
 This club was known to have initially played with a rule to bounce the ball every 4 yards.
 This was a time when the football codes were still being established and regularly exchanged rules and ideas around the world.
 According to some, it may have come from an Australian club as at least one was known at the time to have had a bouncing rule.
 The club believes without stating a source that it was more likely to have been influenced by the rules of the Blackheath F.C. in England.
 Blackheath's 1862 rules include rule 12 "When a player running with the ball grounds it, it cannot be touched by anyone until he lifts his hand from it".
 Touching the ball on the ground while running may have found its way into common practice for some early football clubs.
 However the club believes that its rules differed from Blackheath's in that it specifically required the ball to be bounced and 22 players per side, though were otherwise similar.

-Nevertheless Geelong and other Victorian clubs continued to agitate for the rules and by 1866 there were moves to standardise it.
-The rules committee chaired by H. C. A. Harrison in 8 May 1866 sought to pacify them.
+Nevertheless, Geelong and other Victorian clubs continued to agitate for the rules and by 1866 there were moves to standardise it.
+The rules committee chaired by H. C. A. Harrison on 8 May 1866 sought to pacify them.
 Melbourne was determined to increase this distance and proposed rule 6.
 "Ball must be bounced every 10 or 20 yards if carried".
 Harrison requested Geelong ratify change before publishing the new rules which became known as the Victorian football rules in May 1866.
 The new rule was promoted as a way to slow down the player in possession of the ball and to create more opportunities for a turn over, thus helping to increase the number of disposals and encourage more dynamic team play.
 Harrison himself was one of the fastest runners in the game, known for his ability to evade opponents while running the length of the field ball-in-hand.
 Arthur Conan Doyle considered it "very sporting of [Harrison] to introduce the bouncing rule, which robbed him of his advantage."

 The rule was well received by players and spectators alike, and considered attractive to watch.